Askia/askia-slack-poll/Readme.md

    ```

 5. Set `SLACK_APP_TOKEN` environment variable with token that you can get
-   on Slack appliction interface.
-Go to `Basic Information` then scroll
+   on your Slack application management interface.
+Go to `Basic Information`
-   down to `App Credentials` and gets the `Verification Token` value.
+   then scroll down to `App Credentials` and gets the `Verification Token`
+   value.

    ```
    export SLACK_APP_TOKEN=xxxxxxxxxx